 RECOMMENDED READING:

-EI Online Reporting FAQs
+FAQs on EI Online Reporting

-How Often Should I Fill out my employment insurance online report?
+How Often Should I Fill out my Employment Insurance online report?

 If you forget to complete and submit your EI report form on time, it’s essential that you file it as soon as possible.

 You may not receive payment for a reporting period if you miss the deadline to submit your report.
+To check the status of your claim, you can log in to your Service Canada Account.

-What Should I do if the EI Internet Reporting System is Down?
+What Should I Do if the EI Internet Reporting System is Down?

 Use the EI reporting phone number: 1-800-531-7555.